 After a new SCCM CB version (e.g. 1606) release, support for older SCCM CB versions (e.g. 1511 and 1602) will get reduced to Security updates only for the remaining support span of months.

-For example:- Now, SCCM CB 1511 and 1602 are supported only for security updates and NOT supported for code defect that requires a critical update.
 So, SCCM CB 1511 and 1606 will release only security updates and they are not allowed to get any CRITICAL updates.
-That does mean (to me) that SCCM CB 1511 and 1602 infra may at risk up to an extend as it is already in LIMITED support scenario.
+That does mean (to me) that SCCM CB 1511 and 1602 infra may be at risk up to an extent as it is already in a LIMITED support scenario.

 END of Support Date details of previous versions of SCCM